michaelfranzl/rpi23-gen-image/README.md

 Remember to change usernames and passwords!

+#### Check uber-low RAM usage

+Running `top` shows that the freshly booted system uses only 28 MB out of the availabl 1GB RAM!

 #### Network Time Synchronization

 The Raspberry doesn't have a real time clock.
 But the default `systemd` syncs time from the network by default.
 Check the output of `timedatectl`